 Seminar – Marriage in Past, Present and Future Tense

-In this seminar, Professor Janet Carsten will discuss findings from an ongoing collaborative project funded by the European Research Council, ‘A Global Anthropology of Transforming Marriage’ (AGATM).… Read More »
+In this seminar, Professor Janet Carsten discusses findings from an ongoing collaborative project funded by the European Research Council, ‘A Global Anthropology of Transforming Marriage’ (AGATM).

 The impact of COVID-19 visiting restrictions on relatives of older care home residents: shared learning going forward